pho5nix/pho5nix/README.md

 - **d2s-los23-nethunter-kernel** - Kali NetHunter port for Samsung Galaxy Note 10 Plus on LineageOS 23(Android 16).
 - **Eagle-Eye** - recon and vulnerability scanning agent with automated reporting and findings.
-- **Red-Threat-Redemption-SIEM** - full SIEM stack on Debian 13 with Elasticsearch, Kibana, Wazuh, Zeek, Suricata and pfSense.
+- **Red-Threat-Redemption-SIEM** - full SIEM stack on Debian 13 with a SOC Agent for triage and threat hunting.
 - **Argos** - evidence gathering assistant for fraud analysts, fully self-hosted.

 ## reach me